 Giving Compass' Take:

-- Glenn Gamboa discusses how achieving gains in racial equity requires philanthropists to invest in BIPOC-led organizations that are closest to the issues at hand.
+- Glenn Gamboa explains why achieving gains in racial equity requires philanthropists to invest in BIPOC-led organizations that are closest to the issues at hand.

 - How can you support BIPOC-led organizations pushing for racial equity in your community?